johnpettit/golangpifun/README.md

 # golangpifun
 Playing around with go land and 4 pis

 I have 4 Rasberry Pis of varying "strength".
-Upon them I have installed Cassandra and created a 4 node clutser.
+Upon them I have installed Cassandra and created a 4 node cluster.

 Next, I created a basic TS data schema.